tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 - `ACCUM` Process each row independently in the Binding Table

-The `ACCUM` clause executes its statement(s) once for each row in the `FROM-WHERE` binding table.
+The `ACCUM` clause executes its statements once for each row in the `FROM-WHERE` binding table.
 The execution is done in a map-reduce fashion.

 **Map-Reduce Interpretation:** The ACCUM clause uses snapshot semantics, executing in two phases: